tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 - The chronic culture of occupation reflects the lack of priorities and the lack of self-respect.
 - 10 minutes a day is all you need to be efficient, and that being busy is not a valid excuse because if you do not have 10 minutes, you do not have a life.

-## 3 tools that allow all the rest
-- I can think: having good rules for decision-making and having good questions you can ask yourself and others
-- I can wait: being able to plan the long-term, play the long game, and not misallocate your resources
-- I can fast: being able to withstand difficulties and disaster.
-Training yourself to be uncommonly resilient and have a high pain tolerance.

 # 17 questions that changed Ferriss' life
 - **reality is largely negotiable**
 - **if you stress-test the boundaries and experiment with the "impossible," you'll quickly discover that most limitations are a fragile collection of socially reinforced rules you can choose to break at any time**